Yesterday I was handed the best letter I have ever received.

 You have inspired me by hearing that you also love writing just as I do.
 I hope to learn more from you and also talk a couple of times before you leave.
 Thank you for offering to come and spend your time with us.
 God bless you and I love you and appreciate your coming.

 I felt surprised, but also touched and honored, that in those few minutes I had somehow inspired Sarah in some small way.
-I asked her if she would like to write for me, inviting her to contribute to my stories about St. Monica’s.
+I asked her if she would like to write to me, inviting her to contribute to my stories about St. Monica’s.
 She seemed eager to do so—to have her words read by others, her voice heard.
 We agreed that she would do some writing about her life, and share with me the next day

 I was blown away by the three pages of pure, distilled life that Sarah handed me when I returned the following day.
 And with that, I end my words and give you Sarah’s.
 And I tell you—you will not believe the writer of them is only 17 years old.